kennyphan02/Coding-Notes/Unum.md

-Unum is an insurance company that provides insurance products to
+Unum is an insurance company that specializes in providing insurance products with a focus on disability insurance